Ambroise Pare Society (OMFS Interest Group)

 Dianne Gan, firstname.lastname@example.org

 Promoting good fellowship and cooperation among its members and aiding in the advancement of minority students in dentistry.
-The Hispanic Student Dental Association promotes oral health awareness among disadvantaged populations through service, mentorship, and camaraderie among its members and the community.
+The Student National Dental Association and Hispanic Student Dental Association promotes oral health awareness among disadvantaged populations through service, mentorship, and camaraderie among its members and the community.
 These goals are achieved through local and global service events, publications and public service announcements, attendance at national conventions, and collaboration with other national dental groups.

 Dr. Sarita Arteaga